The public celebration of Mass has resumed its normal schedule, but it is important to adhere to the following guidelines when you come to the church.

 - Holy Communion is received in silence.
 Before the distribution of Holy Communion, the priest holds up the sacred host at the altar and announces, “The Body of Christ” to which everyone responds together, “Amen.”
 There should be no further dialogue when you receive Holy Communion.
 Ministers of Communion should remove their face covering while they are receiving Holy Communion themselves, but should then replace the covering before sanitising their hands and distributing Holy Communion to others.

 - There is no offertory collection for the time being, but there is a wall box in the main porch in which you can place your donations for the parish.
 The preferred method of giving is by direct payment to the parish bank account.
 You can find the details on the Donations page, where you can also make secure donations using a debit or credit card, or use Virgin Money Giving to donate via PayPal.

 - Please leave the church as quickly as possible after Mass, via the nearest exit, to allow the building to be closed for cleaning.
-Maintain a social distance from those outside your household group or support bubble at all times.
-Move away from the entrance to make room for others to leave after you, and to minimise unnecessary personal contact.
+Avoid any contact with those outside your household group or support bubble.
+Move away from the entrance to make room for others to leave after you, and keep a safe distance from others.
 Avoid standing around cars in the car park.

 We look forward to the time when we can regain a fuller sense of community, but the ability to share the Eucharist together once again is an important step on that journey.